-Performance at Deutsches Technikmuseum in collaboration with Decolonize Berlin
+Performance at Deutsches Technikmuseum in collaboration with Dekoloniale

-On August 23, 2020, the International Day for the Remembrance of the Slave Trade and its Abolition, I debuted Wayward Dust, a performative intervention in which I collected the dust that had been accumulating for 17 years inside of the highly criticised and problematic Brandenburg-Prussian Slave Trade installation at the Deutsches Technik Museum, which was on view for 17 years.
+On August 23, 2020, the International Day for the Remembrance of the Slave Trade and its Abolition, I debuted Wayward Dust, a performative intervention in which I collected the dust that had been accumulating for 17 years inside of the highly criticised and problematic Brandenburg-Prussian Slave Trade installation at the Deutsches Technik Museum.

-The performance was part of a larger project developed in collaboration with Decolonize Berlin, with another separate performance by Philip Kojo Metz.
-The project took up the difficult task of taking down an installation designed by Hans-Jürgen Buchert, a white German sculptor, in the 90’s that rendered an inaccurate representation of the inside of a slave trade cargo ship.
-The installation was situated within Lifeworld Ship, the Navigation and Shipping Department of the Deutsches Technikmuseum Berlin, with the intentions of introducing the history of the Brandenburg-Prussian slave trade and contextualizing the booming shipping economy within the framework of colonialism.
-The installation contains 82 life-sized figurines placed behind a metal cage, depicting representations of black people in humiliating and inaccurate ways.
+The performance was part of a larger project developed in collaboration with Dekoloniale, with another separate performance by Philip Kojo Metz.
+The project took up the difficult task of taking down an installation designed by Hans-Jürgen Buchert, a white German set designer and sculptor, in the 90’s that rendered an inaccurate representation of the inside of a slave trade cargo ship.
+The installation was situated within Lifeworld Ship, the Navigation and Shipping Department of the Deutsches Technikmuseum Berlin, with the intention of introducing Germany’s role in the Brandenburg-Prussian slave trade and contextualizing Europe’s booming shipping economy within the framework of colonialism.
+The installation contained 82 life-sized figurines placed behind a metal cage, depicting representations of the enslaved in humiliating, casual, and inaccurate ways.
 In its failed attempt to metaphorically interpet the idea of “the human being as an object of trade”, the installation, situated within an educational context for younger audiences, violently inserted a false, visual narrative of history into Germany’s public consciousness.
 The installation was open to the public for 17 years and was publicly criticized for the last several years by a diverse set of voices.
-Yet, it closed officially just under one year ago, after I successfully demanded its immediate closure upon the initiation of the project.
+Yet, it closed officially in the summer of 2019, after I successfully demanded its immediate closure upon the initiation of the project.

-A meditation on decay and regeneration, the main goal of the performance Wayward Dust was to make visible the physical and intangible particles and processes within dust and within the work of building and deconconstructing reality.
-Dust consists of sloughed off dead skin cells (among other particles like hair, clothing fibers, bacteria, dust mites, bits of dead bugs, soil particles, pollen, and microscopic specks of plastic), which covers the styrofoam figurines.
-A reminder of the unhumaness of these figurines, the dust is a residue that has been created by the visitors, employees, and workers—and many non-human agents—of the museum over the past 17 years; every time someone stepped into the installation, they left a piece of themselves behind.
-Next to this record of presence, it also holds the shapeshifting temporal nature of colonial practices, but also of liberation.
+A meditation on decay and regeneration, the main goal of Wayward Dust was to make visible the physical and intangible particles and processes within the work of building and deconconstructing reality.
+Dust consists of sloughed-off dead skin cells (among other particles like hair, clothing fibers, bacteria, dust mites, bits of dead bugs, soil particles, pollen, and microscopic specks of plastic), which covers the styrofoam figurines.
+A reminder of the unhumaness of these figurines, the dust is a residue created by the visitors, employees, and workers of the museum over the past 17 years; every time someone stepped into the installation, they left a piece of themselves behind.
+Next to this record of presence, the dust speaks to the shapeshifting temporal nature of colonial practices, but also of liberation.
 In the present dayy, the installation has been completely dismantled, leaving a void within the exhibition space, full of new potentials.

 Thank you to everyone who made the performance and celebration of the renaming of M*Straße festival possible, it was a deeply rewarding day